selaazdoudi/manifesto-emotional-tone/README.md

 Emotional intensity is measured using three independent methods across Paul Ekman's six basic emotions (joy, anger, fear, sadness, disgust, surprise):

 **Method 1 — pyFeel (lexicon-based)** scores each text by matching tokenised words against a 14,000-word French lexicon.
 Emotion scores are the proportion of matched words per category.
-A composite intensity score (`feel_intensity_nrc`) is computed as the mean of the six emotion dimensions, excluding the broad positivity aggregate.

 **Method 2 — thomasrenault/emotion (DistilBERT)** is a transformer fine-tuned on ~200k GPT-4o-mini-annotated US political texts.
 Because the model is English-only, each manifesto is first translated using `facebook/nllb-200-1.3B` in 400-token chunks with 20-token overlap.
 The translated text is then passed through the emotion model in ~500-token chunks; the final score is the average across chunks.
 Eight sigmoid outputs are produced; Ekman emotions are retained for comparability.

 **Method 3 — mDeBERTa (zero-shot NLI)** applies a multilingual NLI model directly to the original French text.
 Each chunk is scored by testing hypotheses of the form "this text expresses anger", and chunk scores are averaged.
-No translation is required.

 **Validation** — The three methods are compared on convergent validity (pairwise dominant-emotion agreement: FEEL × DistilBERT 77.5%, DistilBERT × zero-shot 33.3%, FEEL × zero-shot 11.2%), face validity (manual reading of 50 disagreement cases), and corpus-level validation.
-BERTopic is used to cluster 1993 unemployment-discourse texts into four rhetorical frames (conflictual, programmatic, principled, mobilising) to test whether the zero-shot model is sensitive to tone vs. topic — it is not (sadness assigned in 99.6–100% of cases across all clusters).
+BERTopic is used to cluster 1993 unemployment-discourse texts into four rhetorical frames (conflictual, programmatic, principled, mobilising) to test whether the zero-shot model is sensitive to tone vs. topic : it is not (sadness assigned in 99.6–100% of cases across all clusters).
 FEEL assigns joy in only 0.8% of texts.
-DistilBERT is selected as the primary measure for RQ2 and RQ3; all three intensity scores are used for RQ1.
+DistilBERT is selected as the primary measure for textual emotions.

 ---